Learn DynamoDB

 How a DynamoDB GSI Is Stored Internally

-How a DynamoDB GSI is stored — its own partition space, async replication from the base table, projected attributes, and isolated capacity — explained for SQL minds.
+How a DynamoDB GSI is stored — its own partition space, asynchronous replication from the base table, projected attributes only, and isolated capacity.

 DynamoDB physical partitions